TheFootballSocialClub/FSCHateoasBundle/README.md

 Even though there are some tests, be aware that this is a work in progress.
 For example, only yaml and annotation metadata configuration is supported.

-Some of the examples will looks weird, in particular xml elements name like "result" or "entry"; we'll work on features to customize/automate this!

 ## Adding links

 With the following configuration and entity: